 (2) The day on which the instrument is executed shall not be included in the said periods.

-(3) When the time for presenting a bill of sale expires on a day on which the Registrar’s office is closed, the presentation shall be valid if made on the next following day on which such office is open.
+(3) When the time for presenting a bill of sale expires on a day on which the registrar’s office is closed, the presentation shall be valid if made on the next following day on which such office is open.

 [Section 10 amended by No. 40 of 1957 s.
 6; No. 40 of 1962 s.
 2; No. 94 of 1972 s.
 4 (as amended by No. 19 of 1973); No. 14 of 1996 s.
 4; No. 59 of 2004 s.
 141; No. 19 of 2010 s.
 51.]

-11. Registrar shall file and register and keep “Register Book”
+11. Registrar to keep register book and indexes

-(1) The Registrar shall cause every bill of sale presented for registration under the provisions of this Act to be numbered, and shall keep a “Register Book” in which shall be inserted the date when such bill of sale is registered, and the particulars, according to the form given in the Second Schedule.
+(1) The registrar shall cause every bill of sale presented for registration under the provisions of this Act to be numbered, and shall keep a “register book” in which shall be inserted the date when such bill of sale is registered, and the particulars, according to the form given in the Second Schedule.

-(2) The Registrar shall also keep indexes of the names of grantors of bills of sale with references to the entries in the register book of the bill of sale given by each such grantor, separate indexes being kept in respect of debentures, hire-purchase agreements and other bills of sale respectively.
+(2) The registrar shall also keep indexes of the names of grantors of bills of sale with references to the entries in the register book of the bill of sale given by each such grantor, separate indexes being kept in respect of debentures, hire-purchase agreements and other bills of sale respectively.

 (3) Each such index shall be arranged in divisions corresponding with the letters of the alphabet, so that all grantors whose surnames begin with the same letter (and no others) shall be comprised in one division, but the arrangement within each such division need not be strictly alphabetical.

-(4) Where a bill of sale has been made or given by any person under or in the execution of any process of Court, then the name, residence, and occupation of the person against whom such process was issued, and also the name of the grantee thereof, shall be inserted in the book to be kept as aforesaid.
+(4) Where a bill of sale has been made or given by any person under or in the execution of any process of court, then the name, residence, and occupation of the person against whom such process was issued, and also the name of the grantee thereof, shall be inserted in the book to be kept as aforesaid.

 [Section 11 amended by No. 41 of 1925 s.
 3; No. 40 of 1957 s.
 9.]